Jewish Herald-Voice: Other Notes

 Last updated in 1992, the New York Public Library has held microfilm copies of the newspaper dating back to 1938 during World War II.
 Since then, the University of Texas at Austin, the University of California at Los Angeles, Houston Public Library, and Texas Newspaper Project have also been holding original copies and microfilm of the newspaper dating back to World War II.

 In 2001, a group of volunteers from the Greater Houston Jewish Genealogical Society began indexing all "life-cycle information" — announcements of births, engagements, marriages, deaths, and burials — for use in historical and genealogical projects.
 As of August, 2011, the index database included all events from the beginning of the paper's publication through June 2011.

 The front page of the newspaper was redesigned in 2018 to feature a larger cover photo rather than the traditional newspaper layout of story previews.
-The company has taken many other steps in modernization, including offering text-to-speech on their website and publishing articles on Apple News.